Woody Allen sexual abuse allegation

-In August 1992, American filmmaker and actor Woody Allen was alleged by his adoptive daughter Dylan Farrow, then aged seven, of having sexually molested her in the home of her adoptive mother, actress Mia Farrow, in Bridgewater, Connecticut.
-Allen has repeatedly denied the allegation.
+In August 1992, American filmmaker and actor Woody Allen was alleged by actress Mia Farrow to have sexually molested their adoptive daughter Dylan Farrow, then aged seven, in Mia Farrow's home in Bridgewater, Connecticut.
+Allen has repeatedly denied the allegation, which was investigated and dismissed by both the judge in the custody case and New York Social Services.
+In Connecticut it was investigated without charges being filed.

-When the allegation was made, Allen and Mia Farrow had been in a 12-year relationship and had three children together: two adopted, Dylan and Moses, and one biological, Satchel (now known as Ronan Farrow).
-The sexual abuse is alleged to have taken place eight months after Farrow learned that Allen had a sexual relationship with another of her adoptive daughters, Soon-Yi Previn, who married Allen in 1997; Previn was a first-year undergraduate and 21 years old when Farrow eventually found out about the relationship.
-Allen alleged that the relationship prompted Farrow to concoct the molestation allegation as an act of vengeance.
-The Connecticut State's Attorney investigated the allegation but did not press charges.
-The Connecticut State Police referred Dylan to the Child Sexual Abuse Clinic of Yale–New Haven Hospital, which concluded that Allen had not sexually abused Dylan and the allegation was likely coached or influenced by Mia Farrow.
+Allen and Mia Farrow were in a romantic relationship beginning in 1980.
+They had three children together: two adopted, Dylan and Moses, and one biological, Satchel (now known as Ronan Farrow).
+The sexual abuse was alleged to have taken place eight months after Farrow learned that Allen and Soon-Yi Previn, whom Farrow adopted with her former husband André Previn, had begun a sexual relationship in December 1991.
+Allen has alleged that his relationship with Previn prompted Farrow to concoct the molestation allegation as an act of vengeance.

+The Connecticut State's Attorney investigated the molestation allegation but did not press charges, saying a trial would be "questionable" and "fertile ground for defense attacks" and citing the New York Supreme Court's decision to not give credence to the allegation.
+During the investigation the Connecticut State Police referred Dylan to the Child Sexual Abuse Clinic of Yale–New Haven Hospital, which concluded that Allen had not sexually abused Dylan and that Mia Farrow had probably coached or influenced the allegation.
 The New York Department of Social Services found "no credible evidence" to support the allegation.
 In response to the allegation, Allen sued Farrow for sole custody of Dylan, Satchel, and Moses.
-He lost the case in June 1993, though the judge agreed that the allegation of sexual abuse had not been proven.
-Visitations with Dylan were suspended for six months until she recovered from what she had suffered during the initial custody case, while Allen was given limited, supervised visitation with Satchel, and Moses, a teenager, was allowed to decide for himself.
+He lost the case in June 1993, though the judge agreed that the allegation of sexual abuse had not been proven and the preponderance of the evidence indicated no abuse.
+Visitations with Dylan were to be resumed within six months, as soon as Dylan had recovered from what she had suffered during the initial custody case, while Allen was given limited, supervised visitation with Satchel; Moses, a teenager, was allowed to decide for himself.
 The decision was upheld on appeal in 1994 and 1995.